gianlucarossi06/data-organon/_posts/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud.md

 Are you wondering where I'm going?

 Well, if you replace the fruits with data, an ETL process can be seen as the production process of fruit juices whose objective is to provide a final product with high quality standards, immediately usable by consumers, by first transporting and then combining and processing the basic products.

-And this post aims to describe how to satisfy those who would prefer to have a juice made from freshly picked fresh fruit, reducing the time distance between collection and use as much as possible, while knowing that this exposes them to limits on the choice of the final product.
+This post aims to describe how to satisfy those who would prefer to have a juice made from freshly picked fresh fruit, reducing the time distance between collection and use as much as possible, while knowing that this exposes them to limits on the choice of the final product.

 ## **Why ETL?**